 ‘My eyes were wide open with how large this challenge was going to be for our country.’

 The goal was to hack together a simple app to enable volunteers to connect with people like the couple in the news.
 More than a year later, the effort has grown into an all-volunteer nonprofit called Helping Hands, whose mission is to connect food banks with the people who need their services.
-Last year, with support from more than 150 volunteers—in areas from coding to logistics to driving—Helping Hands assisted in delivering food to nearly 36,000 families across the country.
+In its first year, with support from nearly 400 volunteers—in areas from coding to logistics to driving—Helping Hands assisted in delivering food to more than 53,000 families across the country.

 COVID-19 didn’t just increase the number of people stuck at home; it highlighted how many were already there.